-The purpose of the Congestion Mitigation and Air Quality Improvement Program (CMAQ) is to reduce vehicle related pollution that plays a major role in the deterioration of air quality in urban areas.
+The purpose of the Congestion Mitigation and Air Quality Improvement (CMAQ) Program is to reduce vehicle related pollution that plays a major role in the deterioration of air quality in urban areas.
 The Federal Clean Air Act sets National Ambient Air Quality Standards (NAAQS) for pollutants.
 Transportation sources are significant for three of the NAAQS pollutants that include carbon monoxide (CO), ozone, and particulate matter - 10 microns or less (PM-10).

-Congress established the CMAQ program in ISTEA and continued it in TEA-21 to provide extra funding to help reduce CO, ozone, and PM-10 in areas designated as non-attainment and maintenance under the Clean Air Act.
+Congress established the CMAQ program in ISTEA, expanded it under TEA-21, and continued it under SAFETEA-LU to provide extra funding to help reduce CO, ozone, and PM-10 in areas designated as non-attainment and maintenance under the Clean Air Act.
 In Colorado, the non-attainment / maintenance areas are the Denver, Fort Collins, and Colorado Springs urban areas, as well as, five rural areas: Aspen / Pitkin County, Canon City, Pagosa Springs, Steamboat Springs / Routt County, and Telluride / Mountain Village.
 The Transportation Commission has delegated project selection to the local level.

 CMAQ Projects are typically strategies that reduce pollutants emitted by motor vehicles.
 The funds primarily support new facilities, equipment, and services that reduce transportation related emissions.
+The following pollutants are the focus of the emission reduction in the CMAQ program: